MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 1. Choose the name of the **Container** that contains the folder of your data, and select **Next**.

-1. Navigate to the folder that contains the data in Delta Lake format and select it.
+1. Navigate to the folder that contains the data in Delta format and select it.
 Then, select **Next**.
 A list of available tables displays.

    :::image type="content" source="media/delta-review-tables.png" alt-text="Dialog box of a list of tables to select":::

 1. Select the tables you want to include.

-1. Select the number of **Columns** for each included table.
+1. To enable data profiling on any of the columns, select the number of **Columns** for the table.
 The **Manage attributes** page displays.

    :::image type="content" source="media/delta-dataprofiling-columns.png" alt-text="Dialog box to select data profiling.":::

-   1. Create new columns, edit, or delete existing columns.
-You can change the name, the data format, or add a semantic type.
-   1. To enable analytics and other capabilities, select **Data profiling** for the whole table or for specific columns.
+   1. Select **Data profiling** for the whole table or for specific columns.
 By default, no table is enabled for data profiling.
    1. Select **Done**.

 1. Select **Save**.
 The **Data sources** page opens showing the new data source in **Refreshing** status.